What are lip fillers?

 What happens when I have the treatment and will it hurt?

 A numbing cream will be applied to the area to be treated 30 minutes before your procedure.
 A dental block can also be used, this completely numbs the lips but may create slightly more swelling.
-Most dermal fillers for lips also contain local anesthetic within the gel, which, once injected numbs the area.
+Most dermal fillers for lips also contain local anaesthetic within the gel, which, once injected numbs the area.
 Lip filler will then be injected into the skin.
 You will be able to see the effects of the lip filler straight away but the results will improve over the next few weeks.

 After treatment your lips will be red and swollen, sometimes bruising can occur.
 The swelling tends to be greatest the day after the procedure, so you must consider carefully when to have treatment as you may need some downtime a day or two after.
 Any swelling and bruising tends to subside after a couple of days but can take up to two weeks to fully settle.
 I advise that you delay any dental treatment or treatment around the mouth for up to two weeks post treatment and once the product has fully integrated.